garethcmurphy/unstructured_metadata/PITCHME.md

 ### Dataset, Datafile, Datablocks

-- A dataset includes all metadata related to a set of tiles
+- A dataset includes all metadata related to a set of files
 - Has an owner, ORCid, creation  time, science metadata  etc, and includes datafile references
 - A datafile has path, size, permissions
 - Datablocks are storage media for archiving, one datafile can be stored across on or more datablocks